dzikrisyairozi/rag-mcp-pipeline-research/docs/modules/module_0/README.md

      ```
    - Open a web browser and go to: `http://127.0.0.1:8000/`
    - Visit `http://127.0.0.1:8000/examples` to see example API requests
+   - Visit `http://127.0.0.1:8000/integration` to understand how an AI would use this MCP server
    - Use a tool like [Postman](https://www.postman.com/downloads/) or [curl](https://curl.se/) to make test requests to the server

 ### 3. Understand the Conceptual Framework (1-2 hours)